jiangmingyan/ColossalAI-Examples/features/amp_with_booster/README.md

 # Details
 `config.py`
 This is a [configuration file](features/amp_with_booster/config/config.py) that defines hyperparameters and training scheme.
 The config content can be accessed through `gpc.config` in the program.
-By tuning the parallelism configuration, this example can be quickly deployed to a single server with several GPUs or to a large cluster with lots of nodes and GPUs.
+By tuning configuration, this example can be quickly deployed to a single server with several GPUs or to a large cluster with lots of nodes and GPUs.

 `train.py`